Prenuptial Agreements in Australia

 Couples do not make prenups because they expect to divorce; rather, a prenuptial agreement provides a certain level of assurance for the “just in case” scenario.

-Prenuptial agreements are becoming more popular for a whole range of reasons.
+Prenuptial agreements in Australia are becoming more popular for a whole range of reasons.

 With an increasing divorce rate, couples are wary of the possibility that they may have long and expensive legal disputes in the future.